elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-double-negation-rule-in-inference-and-how-is-it-applied-in-logical-reasoning.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The double negation rule states that negating a negation of a proposition returns the original proposition, useful in logical proofs, simplifications, and establishing logical equivalences.
+    The double negation rule is a principle in propositional logic stating that negating a negation of a proposition returns the original proposition, used in proofs and logical reasoning.
   page_keywords: >-
-    double negation, propositional logic, inference, logical reasoning, negation, proofs, simplification, logical equivalence
+    double negation rule, propositional logic, logical reasoning, negation, inference, proofs, logical expressions, simplification, logical equivalence, derived conclusions
 author: QuickTakes
 question: >-
     What is the double negation rule in inference, and how is it applied in logical reasoning?